KhizarAziz/DS-churn-prediction-model-notebook/README.md

-# churn-prediction
+# Churn Prediction

+## Overview
-This repo will contain a full churn-prediction example with dataset preparation and step by step creating ml pipeline to preprocess data and train model.
+This repo contains a full churn-prediction example, including dataset preparation and an ML pipeline for data preprocessing and model training.

-# File Structure:
+## File Structure
-1. Data Prepration Notebook: Using raw data from system.
-We drive features using monthly (April-June) cohort user activities and then labels using acitvity of user in july.
+- `Data Preparation Notebook`: Generates features from raw data based on monthly user activities from April-June and labels using July activities.
-2. Churn Prediction Notebook : Using the prepared data, we implement a full pipeline that trains a modelt to predict churn.
+- `Churn Prediction Notebook`: Implements a pipeline that trains a model to predict churn.

+## Requirements
+To run this project, you will need the following packages:

+- Python 3.x
+- Pandas
+- NumPy
+- Matplotlib
+- Seaborn
+- Scikit-learn

+## How To Run
+_TODO: Add installation instructions_

+## Usage
+_TODO: Add usage examples_

+## To Be Added
+- Additional details and instructions will be added later.